Azure-Samples/MultiAgent_Azure_PostgreSQL_AutoGen0.4/README.md

 - python test_with_roundrobin.py

 ## Multi-agent group chat using **MagenticOne**[1]
 A team that runs a group chat with participants managed by the MagenticOneOrchestrator.
-This type of team is optimized for managing complicated multi-step tasks.
+This type of team is optimized for managing more complex tasks.

 **to test:**
 - python test_with_magentic.py